travigd/documentation/http-api/3.0.0/optional-http-headers/eventtype.md

 Keep-Alive: timeout=15,max=100
 ```

-If you now view the event in the UI or through curl it will have the EventType of SomeEvent associated with it.
+If you now view the event in the UI or through cURL it will have the `EventType` of `SomeEvent` associated with it.

 ```bash
 ouro@ouroboros:$ curl http://127.0.0.1:2113/streams/newstream/1